Increasing individual capacity without much additional funding

 Here is a quote from a 2012 study by the Center for Advanced Human Resource Studies at Cornell University:

-Bill Hewlett, co-founder of Hewlett Packard, once said, “You cannot manage what you cannot measure.”
+Bill Hewlett, the co-founder of Hewlett Packard, once said, “You cannot manage what you cannot measure.”

-Regardless of how much data you’ve garnered about your employees, you must start working with the tools you have.
-The recommendations below begin with the assumption that you have no data backlog (A), ending with you having sufficient data to make a well-educated decision (J), about managing and developing the 4Cs in each of your employees.
+Eegardless of how much data you’ve garnered about your employees, you must start working with the tools you have.
+The recommendations below begin with the assumption that you have no data backlog (A), ending with having sufficient data to make a well-educated decision (J) about managing and developing the 4Cs in each of your employees.

 Start with these options:

-Use each individual’s resume (when they were hired) as an inventory checklist of skills and/or training they have completed for competency development.
+- Use each individual’s resume (when hired) as an inventory checklist of skills and training they have completed for competency development.

-Add the skill sets acquired and/or developed through training while in their present (and past) positions.
+- Add the skill sets acquired and developed through training while in their present (and past) positions.

-Semi-annual and annual review analysis to identify competence, character and chemistry progression during employment.
+- Semi-annual and annual review identify competence, character, and chemistry progression during employment.

-Any data gathered on skills assessments at the time of hiring or during tenure that will assist in measuring competencies.
+- Any data gathered on skills assessments at the time of hiring or during a tenure will help measure competencies.

-Any data gathered on interests or ability assessments at the time of hiring or during tenure that will assist in measuring capacities.
+- Any data gathered on interests or ability assessments at the time of hiring or during a tenure will assist in measuring capacities.

-Any data gathered on personality assessments at the time of hiring or during tenure that will provide insight into character, chemistry and capacity.
+- Any data gathered on personality assessments at the time of hiring or during a tenure will provide insight into character, chemistry, and capacity.

-Any data gathered their HR/Personnel file that will assist in measuring accumulated experience of knowledge gathered.
+- Any data gathered their HR/Personnel file that will assist in measuring the accumulated experience of knowledge gathered.

-Any data gathered from the corporate knowledge management system (or university) your company employs that can provide insight into additional competencies, skills, etc., gathered since the beginning of employment.
+- Any data gathered from the corporate knowledge management system (or university) your company employs can provide insight into additional competencies, skills, etc., gathered since the beginning of employment.

-Once you have the data collected, use the rubric below to as a basis for your developmental process with each employee:
+Once you have the data collected, use the rubric below for the developmental process with each employee:

 Interview or references gathered